Provision the Data Science Virtual Machine for Linux (Ubuntu)

 - Location: Select the data center that is most appropriate.
 Usually it is the data center that has most of your data, or is closest to your physical location for fastest network access.

 - Select one of the server types that meets your functional requirement and cost constraints.
-Select View All to see more choices of VM sizes.
-Select an NC or ND-class VM for GPU training.
+Select an NC or ND-class VM for GPU-based VM instances.
 The Products available by region page lists the regions with GPUs.

-- Other parameters: In most cases, you just use the default values.
+- In most cases, you can just use the default values.
 To consider non-default values, hover over the informational link for help on the specific fields.

 How to access the Data Science Virtual Machine for Linux